Morphyum/Cybermorphy/README.md

 - Creates a custom command, thats return the text specified
 !advertise set [MESSAGE]
 - Sets the advertisement message.
+!advertise timer [MINUTES]
+- Sets the timer of the advertisement message.
 !bonk [reset/+/-]
 - Shows and alters the number of bonks in this run.
 !capes [reset/+/-]